MERI’s Management Team

 Tammy Greiber – Sales

-Tammy Greiber’s goal is to make sure MERI provides the most cost-effective solution to your medical waste disposal needs.
-She works with both our existing and potential customers to make sure they are getting five-star service from MERI.
+Tammy’s goal is to make sure MERI not only provides five-star service, but also finds the most cost-effective solution to your medical waste disposal needs.

 Tammy may look familiar to you if you live in Waunakee area.
 When not at MERI, she coaches track at Waunakee High School and teaches fitness classes at the community center.